Big City, Little Homestead

 The result

-To clean the diffuser of moths who will eventually find their way into the attic and into the tunnel, you simply spin the lock ring, flip the lock tabs, and then pop the circular plastic disc out.
+To clean the light diffuser: moths who will eventually find their way into the attic and into the tunnel, so to clean it, you simply spin the lock ring, flip the lock tabs, and then pop the circular plastic disc out.
 It has a rubber gasket seal.
 Then wash and dry it and pop it back in.
 Easy-peasy; the hardest part is dealing with the step ladder.